8 Tips on How to Strengthen Weak Hair

 When working to heal weak hair, the first line of defense is to start with the scalp.
 If your scalp is healthy, your hair will follow suit.
 Scalps can be dry and flaky or oily, but there are products designed to work with each type.

 If your head is itchy and you are regularly finding flakes on your shoulders, you may have dandruff.
-Nothing kills a good look quicker than a shoulder covered in scalp snow, so if dandruff is a problem, research the variety of dandruff shampoos, conditioners and treatments on the market, or get a recommendation from your stylist or medical provider.
+Nothing kills a good look quicker than a shoulder covered in scalp snow, so if dandruff is a problem, get a recommendation from your stylist or medical provider.

 8. A Healthy Diet Helps Restore Weak Hair

 Weak and thinning hair can be caused by what you do to your hair, but it can also be brought on by what you do to your body.
-An unhealthy diet, or too-low of a caloric intake (crash diet), can lead to hair falling out, as can endocrine disorders.
+An unhealthy diet, crash diets or even an endocrine disorder can lead to weak hair or even hair loss.

 What you eat has an effect on the health of your hair and scalp.
 The nutrients from healthy food provide the energy that fuels hair growth.
 A diet that includes iron-rich protein feeds your scalp and hair by building strong keratin, the protein that strengthens hair, improves texture and stimulates growth.
 Consume lean meat, fish, low-fat cheeses, egg whites, spinach and soy to keep your head happy in more ways than one.
 In between meals, snack on fruits, vegetables and grains.

-If the hair care tips listed in this article don’t help make your weak hair stronger and thicker, pay a visit to your doctor or dermatologist to rule out a medical condition.
+If these hair care tips don’t help make your weak hair stronger and thicker, you may consider paying a visit to your doctor or dermatologist to rule out a medical condition.